cognitivetech/llm-research-summaries/document-processing/ActiveRAG-Revealing-the-Treasures-of-Knowledge-via-Active-Learning.md

 ## Abstract

 **Retrieval Augmented Generation (RAG)**
-- Introduces a new paradigm for Large Language Models (LLMs)
-- Aids in resolution of knowledge-intensive tasks
+- New paradigm for Large Language Models (LLMs) aiding in resolution of knowledge-intensive tasks

-**Current RAG models**:
+**Current RAG models:**
 - Position LLMs as passive knowledge receptors
-- Restricts their capacity for learning and comprehending external knowledge
+- Restricts capacity for learning and comprehending external knowledge

-**ActiveRAG**:
+**ActiveRAG:**
 - Innovative RAG framework
-- Shifts from passive knowledge acquisition to active learning mechanism
+- Shifts from **passive knowledge acquisition** to **active learning mechanism**

+**Active Learning Mechanism in ActiveRAG:**
-- Uses **Knowledge Construction mechanism**:
+- Utilizes **Knowledge Construction mechanism**
-  - Develops a deeper understanding of external knowledge
+  - Develops deeper understanding of external knowledge
   - Associates it with previously acquired or memorized knowledge

-- Utilizes **Cognitive Nexus mechanism**:
+- Designs **Cognitive Nexus mechanism**
   - Incorporates outcomes from both chains of thought and knowledge construction
   - Calibrates the intrinsic cognition of LLMs

-**Experimental results**:
+**Experimental Results:**
 - ActiveRAG surpasses previous RAG models
-- Achieves a 5% improvement on question-answering datasets
+- Achieves a **5% improvement on question-answering datasets**

-**Availability**:
+**Availability:**
-- All data and codes available at [https://github.com/OpenMatch/ActiveRAG](https://github.com/OpenMatch/ActiveRAG)
+- All data and codes available at [https://github.com/OpenMatch/ActiveRAG]()

 ## 1 Introduction

-**Constructivism and Retrieval-Augmented Generation (RAG) Models:**

-**Background:**
+**Constructivism in Language Models**

+**Learners' Knowledge Acquisition**:
 - Learners construct new understandings and knowledge through experience and social discourse

+**Large Language Models (LLMs)**:
-- Large Language Models (LLMs) have strong emergent abilities but suffer from hallucination problem and outdated parametric memories
+- LLMs, e.g., GPT-4 OpenAI and LLaMA, have shown strong emergent abilities and convincing performance in NLP tasks
+- However, they suffer from the **hallucination problem**, **outdated parametric memories**, and **unreliable outputs**

-**Retrieval-Augmented Generation (RAG) Models:**
+**Retrieval-Augmented Generation (RAG) Models**:
-- Retrieve knowledge from external corpus, build brute-force RAG architecture by feeding passages to LLMs
+- RAG models retrieve knowledge from external corpus and build a brute-force RAG architecture by directly feeding passages to LLMs
-- Effectiveness influenced by noise from retrieved knowledge
+- However, the effectiveness of retrieval-augmented models is highly influenced by the noise from retrieved knowledge

+**ActiveRAG**:
-- Recent research focuses on mitigating noise through self-reflection and self-refining: filter out irrelevant passages or conduct summarized noting to extract key point knowledge
+- ActiveRAG focuses on mitigating the effect of noise from retrieved passages by self-reflection and self-refining
+- It filters out irrelevant passages or conducts summarized noting to extract key point knowledge, which is effective in assisting LLMs to generate more accurate answers

-**Limitations of Passive Learning:**
+**Limitations of Passive Knowledge Acquisition**:
-- Violates Constructivism, a philosophy theory of education that emphasizes active learning
-- Neglects the nature of active learning, which builds associations between external knowledge and prior learned knowledge

-**ActiveRAG:**
+- Vanilla RAG and Chain-of-Note models yield inaccurate answers, highlighting the limitations of passive knowledge acquisition
+- Vanilla RAG is misled by certain ambiguous entities; Chain-of-Note employs shallow relevance modeling

+**ActiveRAG**:
-- Leverages active learning to augment knowledge comprehension by bridging the gap between prior knowledge and retrieved information
+- ActiveRAG leverages active learning to augment knowledge comprehension by bridging the gap between prior knowledge and retrieved information
-- Enhances active learning capability of LLMs without further fine-tuning
+- It enhances the active learning capability of LLMs without requiring further fine-tuning
-- Three-step pipeline: Retrieval, Knowledge Construction, Cognition Nexus
+- ActiveRAG uses a three-step pipeline: Retrieval, Knowledge Construction, and Cognition Nexus stages

-**ActiveRAG vs Vanilla/Chain-of-Note RAG Models:**
-- Inaccurate answers produced by vanilla and Chain-of-Note models due to limitations of passive knowledge acquisition
-- ActiveRAG leverages active learning to enable LLMs to produce accurate answers.

-**Experiments:**
+**Experiments and Results**:
-- Evaluation results demonstrate over a 5% improvement compared to baseline models across various question answering datasets
+- Evaluation results demonstrate the effectiveness of ActiveRAG across various question answering datasets, yielding over 5% improvement compared to baseline models
-- Robustness maintained across different datasets and varying numbers of retrieved passages
+- ActiveRAG exhibits robustness and maintains stable performance across different datasets and varying numbers of retrieved passages
-- Knowledge construction outcomes can be generalized to different LLM architectures, aiding them in leveraging external knowledge.
+- Knowledge construction outcomes can be generalized to different LLM architectures, aiding them in leveraging external knowledge and achieving improvements exceeding 20%

 ## 2 Related Work